EU report finds GDPR enforcement inadequate in its first 2 years

 Budgets for data protection increased by 49% between 2016 and 2019, and enforcement staffing for data authorities has grown 42%.
 Still, governments in Ireland and Luxembourg, where many tech companies have their international headquarters, lack the resources needed to handle their immense caseloads, the report says.

-Going forward, the EC plans to study national legislation adopted in the wake of GDPR to find ways to reconcile the rules across the continent.
-And it’s urging member states to invest enough in data enforcement to make the rules more effective.
+The EC plans to study national legislation adopted in the wake of GDPR to find ways to reconcile these rules across the continent.
+And the regulatory body is once again urging member states to invest enough to allow the legislation to deliver on its promise.